DroneDock/platform_control/README.md

 combine multiple components working in tandem to achieve higher-level functionalities such as platform levelling.
 * 📁 **utilities** - Contain general tools (constants, functions and classes) to aid development, e.g, a file named `path_management.py` contains paths to the project root that can be referenced by other scripts.
 * 📁 **logs** - Contain all the logs and any collected data during run time.
+* 📁 **docs** - Contain the documentations for electrical connections of electrical components and the dependency status of OpenCV - which versions of OpenCV is compatible with Raspberry Pi.

 ## Setup